pbarczewski/bookStore/README.md

 ## General info
-It is a alpha version of bookstore site.
+It is an alpha version of a bookstore site.
-A content of the site can be review with any well-known browsers, but it was tested with Mozilla Firefox chiefly.
+Content of the site can be reviewed with any well-known browsers, but it was tested with Mozilla Firefox chiefly.

 ## Technologies
 Project is created with: